 - 1. From the object browse on the Tabletop, select the PDBASE object that you want to edit a sequence for.
 The PDBASE object must be checked-out to edit sequences. - 2.
 Open the Object Properties window, and then choose the Dbase folder tab.
 The Dbase folder opens. - 3.
 Choose the Sequences button.
 The Database Sequences dialog box appears. - 4.
 Select the sequence to delete from the browse. - 5.
-Choose the Delete Record (button.
+Choose the Delete Record button.
 A warning dialog box appears.
 Choose the Yes button to delete the sequence. - 6.
 Close the dialog box.

-6.7.11 Load Progress Schema
+6.7.11.
+Load OpenEdge Schema

-The Load Progress Schema utility loads the schema of an existing database into Roundtable.
-The utility creates PFILE and PFIELD objects for each of the file and field definitions found in the Progress database.
-The Utility can load changes made to the Progress database schema so that the logical schema object definitions in Roundtable are brought in sync with the physical Progress database schema.
+The Load OpenEdge Schema utility loads the schema of an existing database into Roundtable.
+The utility creates PFILE and PFIELD objects for each of the file and field definitions found in the OpenEdge database.
+The Utility can load changes made to the OpenEdge database schema so that the logical schema object definitions in Roundtable are brought in sync with the physical OpenEdge database schema.

-See the "Load Schema" section in Chapter 7 for a complete description of this utility.
+See Section 7.8, "Load Schema" [7-18] for a complete description of this utility.

-6.7.12 PDBASE Object Report
+6.7.12.
+PDBASE Object Report

 The PDBASE Object Report reports the definition of a PDBASE object.
 It does not report on the definitions of the PFILE assigned to the PDBASE.
 If you want a complete schema definition, use the Database Definition Report instead.
-See the "Database Definition Report" section in this chapter.
+See Section 6.7.13, "Database Definition Report" [6-24].

-1. From the object browse on the Tabletop, select the PDBASE object to report on.

-2. Choose Reports→Object→PDBASE Object Report from the Tabletop menu.
+- 1. From the object browse on the Tabletop, select the PDBASE object to report on. - 2.
+Choose Reports → Object → PDBASE Object Report from the Tabletop menu.
 The PDBASE Object Report window appears.